Overview

 When boundaries help motivation

-For Cambridge Cambridge mark scheme, if you are far below a typical A boundary on marked papers eight weeks out, that is useful — you still have time to fix repeatable errors.
+For Cambridge Cambridge grade boundaries, if you are far below a typical A boundary on marked papers eight weeks out, that is useful — you still have time to fix repeatable errors.
 If you are close on honest marking, boundaries remind you that exam technique (timing, checking) still matters.

 Frequently asked questions

-For Cambridge Cambridge mark scheme, yes — same principle, different numbers.
+For Cambridge Cambridge grade boundaries, yes — same principle, different numbers.
 Track by component.

 No — difficulty varies.
 Honest marking matters more than picking soft papers.